AlexanderWillner/MailboxCleanup/README.md

 Some useful tips:

-- Using the password from a keychain: If you don't want to type your password on the terminal, you can use built-in password managing tools (here an example using the macOS Keychain): `--password $(security -q find-generic-password -wa googlemailpwd)`.
+- Using the password from a keychain - If you don't want to type your password on the terminal, you can use built-in password managing tools (here an example using the macOS Keychain): `--password $(security -q find-generic-password -wa googlemailpwd)`.
-- Enable debug and read-only mode: To make sure nothing changes on your server while you're testing, use the flag `--read-only` and enabled the debug mode via `-vvv` to understand what is happening.
+- Enable debug and read-only mode - To make sure nothing changes on your server while you're testing, use the flag `--read-only` and enabled the debug mode via `-vvv` to understand what is happening.
-- Download large attachments: By default, the application just downloads large attachments to the folder `attachments` and you might want to do this with all your mails using `--all`.
+- Download large attachments - By default, the application just downloads large attachments to the folder `attachments` and you might want to do this with all your mails using `--all`.
-- Remove large attachments from server: To safe space on the mail server, you might want to remove mail attachments from the server: `$ ./bin/mailbox_cleaner --detach`.
+- Remove large attachments from server - To safe space on the mail server, you might want to remove mail attachments from the server: `--detach`.
-- Upload messages to the server: You might have a large archive of mails (`eml`, `emlx` and `partial.emlx` files) that you want to detach the large attachements from and then upload the small text parts: `$ ./bin/mailbox_cleaner  --upload path/to/archive --folder import`.
+- Upload messages to the server - You might have a large archive of mails (`eml`, `emlx` and `partial.emlx` files) that you want to detach the large attachements from and then upload the small text parts to a given folder: `--upload path/to/archive --folder import`.
+- Working with GMail - If you experience unexpected behaviour when working on a Google Mail server: set `Auto-Expunge off - Wait for the client to update the server` and `Immediately delete the message forever` (or `Move the message to the Trash`) in the GMail settings.

 ### Example